 Fire lookout towers gained prominence in the United States during the early 1900s as a response to the increasing threat of wildfires in forested areas.
 These lookout towers served as crucial vantage points for fire detection and prevention.

-High Rock Lookout was originally built in 1929 by the United States Forest Service as a part of a network of fire detection systems in the Mount Baker-Snoqualmie National Forest.
+High Rock Lookout was identified as a stretegic fire monitoring spot and in 1929 an observer was posted there.
+From 1930-1931, the official lookout platform was built by the United States Forest Service as a part of a network of fire detection systems in the Mount Baker-Snoqualmie National Forest.
 Its strategic location atop High Rock provided an optimal view of the surrounding landscape, allowing fire watchers to spot smoke or flames in the distance.

 Hike to Another Classic Lookout: Mount Pilchuck